mntshoana/facerecognition/README.md

 ```
 premake/premake5 vs2019
 ````
+Note!
+Dialogue window has not been implemented in windows yet.
-See how to use [premake](https://github.com/premake/premake-core/wiki/Using-Premake) to learn how to use premake 5
+See how to use [premake](https://github.com/premake/premake-core/wiki/Using-Premake) if you are curious about it.